-Dr. Melissa Tedone is the Book & Library Conservator at Winterthur Museum, Garden, and Library, and Affiliated Assistant Professor in the Winterthur/University of Delaware Program in Art Conservation.
-She is a Professional Associate of the American Institute for Conservation of Historic and Artistic Works (AIC).
-She served on AIC's Sustainability Committee from 2011 - 2017, and chaired the committee from 2015-2017.
+Dr. Melissa Tedone holds a dual appointment as Lab Head for Book & Library Materials Conservation at Winterthur Museum, Garden, and Library, and Affiliated Associate Professor in the Winterthur/University of Delaware Program in Art Conservation (WUDPAC).
+She is a Professional Associate of the American Institute for Conservation (AIC), and currently serves as Chair of the AIC Book & Paper Group.

-Dr. Tedone earned her doctorate in Slavic literary history at Yale University, where her passion for archival research evolved into a passion for preserving the cultural record.
-After several years working as a technician for the Beinecke Rare Book and Manuscript Library, the Lewis Walpole Library, and the Connecticut-based sculpture conservation firm ConservArt LLC, she attended the Preservation and Conservation Studies program at the School of Information, University of Texas at Austin.
-She completed her third-year internship at the University of Illinois at Urbana-Champaign and graduated with an MSIS and Certificate of Advanced Study in Conservation of Library and Archival Materials in 2009.
+Melissa earned her doctorate in Slavic literary history at Yale University, where her passion for archival research evolved into a passion for preserving the cultural record.
+She then attended the Preservation and Conservation Studies program at the University of Texas at Austin's School of Information, and graduated with an MSIS and Certificate of Advanced Study in the Conservation of Library and Archival Materials.

-At Winterthur, Dr. Tedone is responsible for books in the Museum collection and all of the Library’s collections, including printed books and periodicals, archival materials, photographic materials, and electronic media.
-As UD Affiliated Faculty, she teaches the first year Library Materials Block, and supervises majors in their second and third years.
+At Winterthur, Melissa heads the Library Lab, which is responsible for books in the Museum collection and all of the Library’s collections, including printed books and periodicals, manuscript and archival materials, ephemera, photographic materials, and electronic media.
+At WUDPAC, Melissa oversees library and archives conservation education, which includes teaching the first-year Library Materials Block, as well as supervising majors in their second and third years.